 });

 The challenge presented by this task is updating the original files.
-In most cases the original files is left alone.
-In this case we can do the same but since annotation is actually a correction to code we will update the original code files.
-To make this work we are using the { base: ‘src/./’ } option.
+In most cases, the original files are left alone.
+In this case, we can do the same, but since annotation is actually a correction to code, we will update the original code files.
+To make this work, we are using the { base: ‘src/./’ } option.

-TIP: To keep your tasks running fast eliminate unnecessary processing by telling the task to ignore your JavaScript libraries.
-IE: '!src/core/lib/**/*'
+TIP: To keep your tasks running fast, eliminate unnecessary processing by telling the task to ignore your JavaScript libraries, i.e., '!src/core/lib/**/*'

 Add the new task to the default task